Unit rationale, description and aim

 Weekly workshops and online modules offer opportunities for collaborative discussions, critical reflection, and engagement with diverse perspectives.
 Activities such as case studies, role-plays, and guided reflections help develop foundational understandings of inclusive practice, cultural responsiveness, and ethical teaching.
 Throughout the unit, pre-service teachers are scaffolded toward professional engagement, including preparation and debriefing for their observational placement.

-This placement experience allows pre-service teachers to apply theory in real-world contexts, observing how inclusive strategies, proactive classroom management, and ethical use of digital and emerging technologies (ICT) are implemented in learning environments.
+The unit scaffolds pre-service teachers toward professional engagement through structured observation, preparation and debriefing.
+The observational placement experience enables pre-service teachers to connect theory with practice, observing how inclusive strategies, proactive teacher practices, and ethical digital and emerging technologies (ICT) use are enacted in real-world settings.

 ACECQA Curriculum Specifications